easegress-io/easegress/doc/user_cases/reverse_proxy.md

       policyRef: time-based-policy
 ```

-In addition to failures, the circuit breaker can also short-circuits requests on slow requests.
-Below configuration regards requests which costs more than 30 seconds as slow requests, and short-circuits requests if 60% of recent requests are slow.
+In addition to failures, the circuit breaker can also short-circuit requests on slow requests.
+Below configuration regards requests which cost more than 30 seconds as slow requests and short-circuits requests if 60% of recent requests are slow.

 ```yaml
     policies: